marleneLG/my_project_snowtricks/README.md

-# Project 6 : Snowtrick
+# Project 6 : Snowtricks

 This project was created as part of my training with openclassrooms to present you my skills obtained through my learning.